How to Make Cold Brew Coffee

 Add Beans and Water to Filter

 Start by placing the stainless steel mesh filter inside the mason jar.
-Then, add 6 ounces of Cold Mountain Brew cold brew coffee grinds into the filter.
-Six ounces of cold brew grinds is approximately a healthy twelve (12) tablespoons of grinds.
+Then, add 5 ounces of Cold Mountain Brew cold brew coffee grinds into the filter (the whole bag).
 Next, slowly pour filtered water on top of the grinds.
 Continue to add water until the 32 ounce mason jar is sufficiently filled.
 Then, seal the mason jar with the provided lid.

 The cold brewing process takes approximately 12-24 hours.
 We recommend your adjust your brew time based upon your coffee preferences.
 If you prefer a stronger coffee taste, allow the full 24 hours for cold brewing.
 If you prefer a lighter, sweeter coffee taste (especially popular amongst black coffee drinkers), allot 12-16 hours for cold brewing.
 Additionally, you can influence the strength of your cold brew concentrate by adjusting your brewing temperature.
 For stronger cold brew concentrate, brew on the counter at room temperature.
 For a light cold brew concentrate, brew your cold brew in the refrigerator.